upenn/PennGrader/README.md

 The PennGrader has a fairly simple setup.

 Within Penn, you can just email zives@cis.upenn.edu to request the registration of a course.
 Otherwise you will want to register the course using the [course registration tool](https://github.com/upenn/cis-penngrader-course).
-This will create a series of YAML configuration files -- one for the teacher backend, one for the student notebook.
+This will create a series of YAML configuration files -- one for the teacher backend (`backend-config.yaml`), one for the student notebook (`notebook-config.yaml`).

-A third YAML file is for an additional (optional) component:  [Gradescope integration](https://github.com/upenn/penngrader-gradescope).
+A third YAML file (`gradescope-config.yaml`) is for an additional (optional) component:  [Gradescope integration](https://github.com/upenn/penngrader-gradescope).
 Through Gradescope integration, you may (1) pull the PennGrader score for each student and homework into Gradescope, (2) register additional, "hidden" tests if you like, (3) add a manual grading component.

 1. Run the course registration tool.
 Make note of `backend-config.yaml`, `notebook-config.yaml`, and `gradescope-config.yaml`.